Book Excerpt

 — Joseph Campbell, The Hero with a Thousand Faces

-ON THE AFTERNOON OF GOOD FRIDAY, April 14, 1865, prominent Washington City lawyer Joseph B. Stewart walked home from his office when he passed near Ford’s Theatre and suddenly realized he had forgotten to purchase tickets for Our American Cousin, as he promised his family earlier in the day.
-The performance that evening would be the final run of the comedy starring Laura Keene, the luminary English actress and theater manager who achieved acclaim in America.
+ON THE AFTERNOON OF GOOD FRIDAY, April 14, 1865, Joseph B. Stewart walked home from his office when he passed near Ford’s Theatre and felt a momentary panic.
+He suddenly remembered he had not purchased tickets for Our American Cousin, as he promised his family that morning.
+The evening performance would be the final run of the comedy starring Laura Keene, the luminary English actress and theater manager who achieved acclaim in America.
 Even better, President Abraham Lincoln and General Ulysses S. Grant planned to attend.
+With the curtain rising in only a few hours, Stewart feared the play would be sold out.

 The conventional account of the Lincoln assassination portrays the Ford’s Theatre audience frozen in its seats as John Wilkes Booth alighted on the stage, shouted, “Sic semper tyrannis!” and ran out of the building.
-This is not completely true, and Stewart is the notable exception.
-There is something cathartic about Stewart seeing through the confusion and pursuing Booth out of the theater.
+This is mostly true—but Stewart is a notable exception.
+There is something cathartic about Stewart seeing through the confusion and chasing Booth out of the theater.
 We cannot change how that terrible night ended, but Stewart allows us to imagine what might have happened had he seized Booth and delivered him to justice.
 With Joseph B. Stewart, we can take a small measure of comfort President Lincoln did not suffer the fatal blow with the audience sitting down.

-Joseph B. Stewart’s motivations do not conform to the idealistic image of America’s almost-hero following President Lincoln’s assassination.
-He was familiar with corruption and scandal.
-Yet, despite being afflicted with the familiar vices of more powerful and better-known men, it would be equally facile to dismiss him as merely a corrupt and greedy lobbyist.
+Joseph B. Stewart’s actions and motivations do not conform to the idealistic image of him being America’s almost-hero following President Lincoln’s assassination.
+He was no stranger to corruption and scandal.
+Yet, despite being afflicted with the familiar vices of more powerful and better-known men, it is too simple to dismiss him as merely a corrupt and greedy lobbyist.
 Stewart was, after all, an influential lawyer in the nation’s political and financial capitals during a consequential time in American history.
 There is wisdom to glean from the almost-hero, or the flawed figure who stumbles in the arena, and beyond the lessons in the arc of Joseph B. Stewart’s story, the trials he faced mirror the challenges America encounters today.